 The notification must include:

-In the case of a placement made in an emergency, the approval of the Nominated Officer/ Strategic Director of Children's Services is still required and s/he must be satisfied that the child's wishes and feelings have been ascertained and given due consideration and that the placement is the most appropriate placement available consistent with the Care Plan.
+In the case of a placement made in an emergency, the approval of the Nominated Officer/ Executive Director is still required and they must be satisfied that the child's wishes and feelings have been ascertained and given due consideration and that the placement is the most appropriate placement available consistent with the Care Plan.
 Within 5 working days, the IRO must be informed; relatives be consulted (where appropriate) and the area authority notified.

 For placements in Wales, the Welsh Government has developed a protocol for notifying the local authority and the local health board when a child has been placed there from outside the area, and again when the placement ends.
 This protocol is attached at Appendix 2: Welsh Model Out of Area Placements Protocol.